 mantar: Missingness Alleviation for Network Analysis

-Provides functionality for estimating cross-sectional network structures representing partial correlations in R, while accounting for missing values in the data.
-Networks are estimated via neighborhood selection, i.e., node-wise multiple regression, with model selection guided by information criteria.
-Missing data can be handled primarily via multiple imputation or a maximum likelihood-based approach; deletion techniques are available but secondary <doi:10.31234/osf.io/qpj35>.
+Provides functionality for estimating cross-sectional network structures representing partial correlations while accounting for missing data.
+Networks are estimated via neighborhood selection or regularization, with model selection guided by information criteria.
+Missing data can be handled primarily via multiple imputation or a maximum likelihood-based approach, as demonstrated by Nehler and Schultze (2025a) <doi:10.31234/osf.io/qpj35> and Nehler and Schultze (2025b) <doi:10.1080/00273171.2025.2503833>.
+Deletion-based approaches are also available but play a secondary role.

 Depends: R (≥ 4.1.0)